-To make the scones, preheat your oven to 400F and whisk together the dry ingredients.
-This includes: flour, sugar, baking powder, salt, and cinnamon.
+To make the scones, preheat your oven to 400F and whisk together the dry ingredients: flour, sugar, baking powder, salt, and cinnamon.

 It is very important that you use cold butter.
 Warm butter will integrate into the matter too much – it’s the little pieces of butter that makes the scones flaky.

 In a separate bowl, whisk together eggs, heavy whipping cream, and vanilla.

 Next, slowly mix the wet mixture into the dry mixture until just combined – it will be lumpy.

 Use your hands to gently fold in the cinnamon chips.

 Bake for 20 minutes or until the tops are slightly browned.